-Most courses for the degree are provided in an approved distance education program that provides access to appropriate resources of faculty, library, and a community of learners pursuing similar programs of study.
-However, some music courses are only offered on campus.
+The MBS can be completed at Midwestern's Kansas City campus (through a combination of residential and online classes) or at Midwestern's Global Campus (through online classes).
+All courses for the degree are provided in an approved distance education program that provides access to appropriate resources of faculty, library, and a community of learners pursuing similar programs of study.
 Midwestern Baptist Theological Seminary is approved for Comprehensive Distance Education and students are engaged in a community of learning online whereby faculty and students have opportunities for regular and substantive interaction.